 Mutual Domestic Violence Restraining Orders

+Mutual domestic violence restraining orders may be needed to protect both parties from each other.
 Domestic violence can be a major problem in family law cases.
-Acts of domestic violence often lead to one spouse filing for a domestic violence restraining order and then, possibly, the other spouse doing the same.
-And when both parties act out violently, mutual domestic violence restraining orders may be needed to protect both parties from each other.
+Acts of domestic violence often lead to one spouse filing for a domestic violence restraining order.
+And then, possibly, the other spouse doing the same.

-California Family Code § 6305 provides that the “court may not issue mutual domestic violence restraining orders unless (a) both parties personally appear and each presents written evidence of abuse or domestic violence, and (b) the court makes detailed findings of fact indicating that both parties acted primarily as aggressors and that neither party acted primarily in self-defense.”
-This two-part rule’s application in family law cases has been further discussed in the California Court of Appeals which explained the procedural and substantive standards for issuance of mutual domestic violence restraining orders.
+California Family Code § 6305 provides that the court may not issue mutual domestic violence restraining orders unless both parties personally appear, each presents written evidence of abuse or domestic violence, and the court makes detailed findings of fact indicating that both parties acted primarily as aggressors and that neither party acted primarily in self-defense.
+This the applications of this code has been further discussed before the California Court of Appeals.
+That court explained the procedural and substantive standards for issuance of mutual domestic violence restraining orders.

 The Court of Appeals also held that a trial court may not substitute the bare fact of a guilty plea to domestic violence for detailed findings of fact indicating that a party acted as the primary aggressor and not primarily in self-defense.
 It was error for the trial court to issue mutual domestic violence restraining orders by relying on Isidora entered plea without first determining the facts of the case.

-CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION
+CALL NOW TO MAKE AN APPOINTMENT